Cal-Fang/PoliceTransport/README.md

 7. GVA recorded [two officers shot and injured](https://www.gunviolencearchive.org/incident/2077587) in Pittsburgh on 2021-07-29.
 One of them suffered from a minor injury [not related to gunfire](https://www.pennlive.com/news/2021/07/pa-man-killed-parents-shot-at-police-died-in-crash-reports.html);
 8. GVA recorded [one officer shot and injured](https://www.gunviolencearchive.org/incident/2663163) in Memphis on 2023-07-25.
 This injured person is [not a police officer](https://www.actionnews5.com/2023/07/25/school-security-guard-injured-westwood-shooting/);
 9. GVA recorded [one officer shot and injured](https://www.gunviolencearchive.org/incident/1655454) in Chicago on 2020-04-09.
 This injured person is [not a police officer](https://cwbchicago.com/2020/04/security-guard-licensed-to-carry-a-gun-for-2-weeks-accidentally-shoots-teen-on-red-line.html);
-10. GVA recorded [one officer shot and injured](https://www.gunviolencearchive.org/incident/2798483) in Chicago on 2024-01-09.
-This officer actually [did not sustain any injuries](https://www.chicagocopa.org/press/copa-provides-update-on-off-duty-officer-involved-shooting-near-7200-s-spaulding-ave/);
-11. GVA recorded [two officers shot and injured](https://www.gunviolencearchive.org/incident/2640515) in Phoenix on 2023-07-01.
+10. GVA recorded [two officers shot and injured](https://www.gunviolencearchive.org/incident/2640515) in Phoenix on 2023-07-01.
 Neither officer was shot in this case as [the suspect did not hold a gun and only grabbed officers' taser](https://www.phoenix.gov/newsroom/police/2807);
-12. GVA recorded [two officers shot and injured](https://www.gunviolencearchive.org/incident/2256840) in Chicago on 2022-03-18.
+11. GVA recorded [two officers shot and injured](https://www.gunviolencearchive.org/incident/2256840) in Chicago on 2022-03-18.
 This is a mistake.
 The information recorded for this case on GVA website is identical to the case recorded for [Chicago on 2022-03-18](https://www.gunviolencearchive.org/incident/2246372) and no news of police shot on 2022-03-18 can be found online;
-13. GVA recorded [one officer shot and injured](https://www.gunviolencearchive.org/incident/1171913) in Washington DC on 2018-07-25.
-This is a mistake.
-The police [was injured but not shot](https://www.wusa9.com/article/news/local/dc/suspect-injured-in-police-involved-shooting-in-dc/65-577500936).
+12. GVA recorded [one officer shot and injured](https://www.gunviolencearchive.org/incident/1171913) in Washington DC on 2018-07-25.
+This police [was injured but not shot](https://www.wusa9.com/article/news/local/dc/suspect-injured-in-police-involved-shooting-in-dc/65-577500936);
+13. GVA recorded [one officer injured](https://www.gunviolencearchive.org/incident/2281841) in Baltimore MD on 2022-04-16.
+This police [was injured but not shot](https://www.baltimoresun.com/2022/04/17/baltimore-police-officer-injured-saturday-night-outside-power-plant-live-after-trying-to-break-up-fight/).

 It is possible these mistakes could be corrected from GVA's end.
 So anyone trying to reproduce the result should examine whether these mistakes still persist before running this part of code.